 My parents are in good health and living in their own home, though getting on in years.
 Being fiercely independent, they'd like to stay in that home for as long as possible.
 However, their home is their biggest asset.
 It's probably worth over half a million, and is paid off.
 They haven't done well with their savings, however.
 (My mom says, "I never expected to live this long!")

-They were looking into getting a reverse mortgage, when it occurred to me—my husband and I have a good sum of money saved for retirement, and it's not earning much interest.
+They were looking into getting a reverse mortgage, when it occurred to me—my husband and I have a sum of money saved for retirement, and it's not earning much interest.
 Could we be their lenders, and keep the interest in the family?
 Is this a good idea?
 Or should we just make them a straight loan for their living expenses?

-And at the end of the process (typically, when the borrowers sell or one passes away), the loan must be repaid, with interest—taking a big bite out of the home equity that your parents built up over the years.
+Reverse mortgage payment requirements.
+At the end of the process (typically, when the borrowers sell or one passes away), the reverse-mortgage loan must be repaid, with interest—taking a big bite out of the home equity that your parents built up over the years.
 Worse yet, if your parents are unable to repay the loan when it comes due (for example, after one spouse dies), or they get into financial difficulty and can't pay for needed repairs or homeowners' insurance, the lender can foreclose.

+Family loans offer flexibility.
 By structuring a reverse mortgage loan within your family (an "intrafamily" loan) you can offer your parents flexibility as to eligibility and loan-amount requirements, spare them the mandatory counseling session, and keep the vast majority of the home equity and interest money within the family (though you should expect to pay setup and/or administrative costs to lawyers or other service providers).

 The trick, of course, is structuring the loan in a way that meets legal requirements, serves your and your parents' interests, and takes into account both estate-planning issues and the interests or concerns of your siblings, if any.
 See Key Steps in Making an Intrafamily Reverse Mortgage Loan for more information.